Euphoria Season 2 Finale Recap: A Jaw-Dropping Conclusion

 - In between the opening scene at Fez's house and Lexi's play, we see a flashback to an undeniably sweet Fexi moment, which makes everything that much harder to bear.
 What is Lexi going to do when she finds out what happened?
 I'm a mess.

-- We got a funny reaction from Rue to a furious Cassie breathing on glass like the velociraptor from Jurassic Park.
+- We get a funny reaction from Rue to a furious Cassie breathing on glass like the velociraptor from Jurassic Park.

 - Rue and Jules have a short and unrevealing conversation near the end of the episode.
 Jules tells Rue she loves her.
 Rue kisses Jules on the forehead and leaves.
 In a voiceover, Rue says Jules was her first love.
 It's unclear whether that is a definitive "was," but I'm willing to bet it's not the end for these two.